J.P. Crawford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.75 team ERA that ranks third across all MLB pitching staffs.
+- The Twins' 3.74 team ERA ranks second across all league pitching staffs.

-- Twins pitchers combine to give up 99 home runs (one per game), the seventh-fewest in baseball.
+- Twins pitchers combine to allow 100 home runs (one per game), the fourth-fewest in baseball.

-- In his most recent appearance on Saturday, July 8, the righty tossed six innings against the Baltimore Orioles, allowing one earned run while surrendering four hits.
+- The righty last pitched on Saturday against the Oakland Athletics, when he tossed three innings, allowing three earned runs while giving up four hits.

-- In 14 games this season, the 28-year-old has a 2.61 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.
+- In eight games this season, the 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings.
+Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.